arqtrad/cronologia/oculum.md

   a time frame from the mid-18th to the early 20th century as the period in which a shared world of vernacular and learned practices took shape.
-  Three aspects chiefly support this thesis: the growth of the 40-span lot frontages from Alentejo vernacular to Enlightenment town plans and beyond;
+  Foir aspects chiefly support this thesis: new urban building codes and regulations;
+  the diffusion of the 40-span lot frontages from Alentejo vernacular to Enlightenment town plans and beyond;
   a critical assessment of the state of the art regarding the timeline of wood-framed masonry construction; and